duckduckgo/Android/experiments/readme.md

 # Android Experiments
-This module is responsible for persisting experiment variants information from the remote config and allocating them to users based on that configuration.
+This module is responsible for persisting and allocating experiment variants to users.

 ## Who can help you better understand this feature?
 - Noelia Alcala